johnmyleswhite/BloomFilters.jl/README.md

 to test the inclusion and exclusion of items in a list.
 This is achieved by using an array of n bits and k distinct hash functions to map every item in the initial list into an n-bit pattern.
-The Bloom filter stores the Boolean OF of these bit patterns and hence recognizes every item it has every seen.
+The Bloom filter stores the Boolean OR of these bit patterns and hence recognizes every item it has every seen.
 It also falsely recognizes some elements that it has never seen.
+It never generates false negatives.

 # Usage